-S. No. On completing the course, student will be able to CO1 Students will be able to draw structures of monosaccharides, disaccharides and polysaccharides and learn their functions.
+S. No. On completing the course, CO1 Students will be able to draw structures of monosaccharides, disaccharides and polysaccharides and learn their functions.
 CO2 Students will be capable of drawing the structures of amino acids and proteins.
 CO3 Learn general as well as advanced methods of structural elucidation and chemistry of important natural products such as steroids, alkaloids, Porphyrins, Nucleic acids, Peptides, antibiotics and prostaglandins.
+CO4 Study biosynthesis and chemistry of terpenoids

+CO5

-CO4 Study biosynthesis and chemistry of terpenoids CO5 Students become familiar with reagents used in organic synthesis and structure elucidation.
+Students become familiar with reagents used in organic synthesis and structure elucidation.

-M. Sc.
-Chemistry (Under the Honours Scheme) (Semester-III) CHH 533
+M.Sc.
+Chemistry (Semester- III)

+CHE 533

-Physical Chemistry-III Biophysical Chemistry
+Physical Chemistry-III